TaskRatchet/taskratchet-docs/src/help/interfaces.md

 - [Samsung Internet Browser](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installing#samsung_internet_browser)
 - [Safari for iOS / iPhoneOS / iPadOS](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installing#safari_for_ios_iphoneos_ipados)

-### iOS App

-TaskRatchet is also available as an iOS app.
-You can download it from the [App Store](https://apps.apple.com/us/app/taskratchet/id6477467755).
-However do be warned that the iOS app is still in beta and may have bugs or missing features.
-If you encounter any issues, please let us know by emailing us at support@taskratchet.com.

 ## Edge Sidebar

 TaskRatchet can be installed as a sidebar in Microsoft Edge.
 This is the recommended way to use TaskRatchet on your desktop.
 Please watch [this video](https://youtu.be/DTguvagXPLM) for instructions: